Fin’s Recovery Journey

 I did about a year of biomedical intervention under the supervision of two Medical Doctors before I eventually switched to homeopathy.

-Gains: Hamilton responded well to probiotics, DMG, vitamin supplements and cod liver oils so I have kept him on these.
+Gains: Fin responded well to probiotics, DMG, vitamin supplements and cod liver oils so I have kept him on these.

 Fed up with seeing him suffer (with no helpful suggestions from his GP) I did some research and found a remedy called Apis which is for bee stings and swelling.
 I popped one of the tiny white pills in his mouth and within minutes his swelling would calm down.